-Denver Child Relocation
+Colorado Child Relocation

 Following a divorce or other custody action, neither parent may take a child and relocate to a distant geographical area without consent or a Court Order.
 These rules do not just apply to a move out of state.
 A move within the state, such as from Fort Collins to Colorado Springs, is also prohibited without consent or an Order.

-Circumstances Justifying A Change Of Locale
+Circumstances Justifying a Change of Locale

 The law recognizes that circumstances can occasionally necessitate a relocation.
 For example, a parent might be transferred by an employer to another city or state, or desire family support in another location.
 The law also recognizes that there can be compelling reasons to deny a request to relocate — most times, one parent will not have as much contact with the children as he or she previously enjoyed if the other parent takes the children out of the immediate geographical area.

-Experienced Custody Modification And Enforcement
+Custody Modification and Enforcement

-At Polidori Franklin Monahan & Beattie L.L.C., we work with both custodial and noncustodial parents to protect their rights in matters of relocation.
+At Polidori Franklin Monahan & Beattie, L.L.C., we work with both custodial and noncustodial parents to protect their rights in matters of relocation.
 As in all matters relating to parental responsibilities (formerly known as custody), the courts are guided by the principle of the child’s best interests, although judges apply additional considerations to relocations that occur post-decree.

 With so much at stake in relocation proceedings, you are at a great disadvantage if you have no representation or inferior representation.